HamsTamer511/to-do-list/README.md

-﻿# Short Tasks for Practising
+﻿# Short Tasks for Practise